Laotian society: Upland

+As a result of a government directive discouraging excessive expenditures on weddings, some districts with Hmong populations decided in the 1980s to abolish the institution of bride-price, which had already been administratively limited by the government to between 1 and 3 silver bars.
+Anthropological reports for Hmong in Thailand and Laos in the 1970s suggested that between 20 and 30% of marriages were polygynous.
+Later studies since the 1980s indicate a lower rate not exceeding 10% of all households.

-Village governance is usually in the hands of a president and administrative committee, but clan elders have important consultative or advisory roles in all decisions.
+Village governance is sometimes in the hands of a president and administrative committee.
 Interhousehold cooperative relationships occur less often than among the Lao Loum and appear limited to labor exchanges for some farming tasks and assistance at house raisings.
-Most cooperation takes place among brothers or cousins, and it is primarily close kin who can be relied upon for assistance in the case of family hardship or emergency.
-Lacking any other resource, Hmong will look for help from any other member of the same clan.

-Hmong and other Lao Sung groups have traditionally lived in villages distant from Lao Loum or Lao Theung settlements, although trade in rice, forest products, and other market goods has stimulated contact between the groups.
-As the population of both Lao Sung and Lao Loum groups increased after the war, Lao Sung expansion of swidden fields affected the watersheds of Lao Loum rice paddies.
-Northern Lao Loum who cannot produce enough rice on limited paddy fields have also begun to clear swiddens in the middle elevations.
-For the most part, there has been no overt conflict, and trade and casual contact have continued, but long- standing ethnic prejudice continued to color interethnic relations in these regions of closer contact and competition for land in the early 1990s.
+Trade in rice, forest products, and other market goods has stimulated contact between Lao Sung, Lao Loum, and Lao Theung groups.
+As the population of Lao Sung and Lao Loum groups increased after the war, Lao Sung expansion of swidden fields affected the watersheds of Lao Loum rice paddies.
+Northern Lao Loum who cannot produce enough rice on paddy fields have begun to clear swiddens in the middle elevations.

-At the same time that roads in remote provinces were being improved and international trade opened in the late 1980s, the Thai government imposed a ban on logging and timber exports following extensive deforestation and catastrophic floods.
-Thai logging companies quickly turned to Laos as an alternate source of tropical hardwoods.
-This suddenly increased demand for tropical timber has stimulated additional competition for hitherto unvalued forestland and provoked increased criticism of upland swidden farming groups.
-Although traditional levels of swidden farming did not cause the same level of land and forest damage as have recent logging activities, government statements increasingly have attributed rapid deforestation to swidden clearing and have envisioned the abolition of all upland swidden cultivation soon after the year 2000.
+At the same time that roads in some provinces were being improved and international trade opened in the 1980s, the Thai government imposed a ban on logging and timber exports following deforestation and floods.
+Thai logging companies turned to Laos as an alternate source of tropical hardwoods.
+This increased demand for tropical timber has stimulated additional competition for hitherto unvalued forestland and provoked increased criticism of upland swidden farming groups.
+While some levels of swidden farming did not cause the same level of land and forest damage as have some logging activities, government statements increasingly have attributed rapid deforestation to swidden clearing and have envisioned the abolition of all upland swidden cultivation after the year 2000.
 Thus, in the 1990s, there may be more pressure on arable land in the uplands than previously.
-However, other analysts have noted the great impact of legal and illegal logging, as well as the encroachment of lowland Lao farmers into the uplands since the end of the Second Indochina War.
-A continuing low-level insurgency against the government, substantially led by Hmong refugees who formerly fought for the RLG, is a further source of official mistrust directed at some Hmong and other minority groups.
-Government efforts to resettle Hmong and other swidden farming communities in lowland sites are motivated by security concerns—as was the case under the RLG in the 1960s and 1970s—and by competition for timber, but may lead to increased disaffection of the minorities affected.
+Other analysts have noted the great impact of legal and illegal logging, and the encroachment of lowland Lao farmers into the uplands since the end of the Second Indochina War.
+Government efforts to resettle Hmong and other swidden farming communities in lowland sites are motivated by security concerns—as was the case under the RLG in the 1960s and 1970s—and by competition for timber.